-Global Learning: GL

-Civic Literacy: CL
+Global Learning: GL Civic Literacy: CL

-Explain how Latin American landscapes have been shaped by geomorphological, climatic, biogeographical, and cultural processes;
+• Explain how European landscapes have been shaped by geomorphological, climatic, biogeographical, and cultural processes;

-- Introduce students to key debates, developments, and themes in Latin America geography through conceptually oriented lectures and contemporary and historical case studies; - Develop and improve students' map-based knowledge of key Latin American geographical features; - Develop and improve students' ability to write and think critically about the world. - Know where to find information and how to conduct basic research on topics related to Latin American geography; - Be motivated to keep up with and analyze current events reported in the news media.
+- Explore key debates, developments, and themes in Europe geography through conceptually oriented lectures and contemporary and historical case studies; - Develop and improve map-based knowledge of key European geographical features; - Critically think and write about the world. - Know where to find information and how to conduct basic research on topics related to European geography; - Be motivated to keep up with and analyze current events reported in the news media.